Collection in Pinelands

 If you work during the day and have to leave your puppy for long periods, put his crate in an enclosed area e.g. a cordoned off part of the kitchen, an enclosed yard or a bathroom.
 Leave the door open and cover the rest of the area with newspaper.
 Your puppy will go into his crate to sleep.

 If you are vigilant, your puppy should never make a mess in the crate.
-To reduce the risk of an accident, make sure that:
+To reduce the risk of any accident, make sure that:

 - The crate is not too big for your puppy. (he should not be able to make a mess and get away from it)

-- You take him outside before you put him in the crate and make sure he has relieved himself.
+- You always take him outside before you put him in the crate and make sure he has been to the toilet.

 - You do not put a water bowl in the crate.

-If your puppy should have an accident, do not punish him just clean out the crate with non ammonia based cleaner.
+If your puppy should have an accident, do not punish him, just clean out the crate with a non-ammonia based cleaner.

 My own Experience

-I have crate trained my last two GSD puppies and have found the crate to be the single most useful training tool I have ever used.
-I take my pups to work with me when they are little so I found it best to have a crate next to my desk at work and another next to my bed at home.
+I have crate trained my last five GSD puppies and have found the crate to be the single most useful training tool I have ever used.
+I take my pups to work with me, so I found it best to have a crate next to my desk at work and another next to my bed at home.
 If your house is large or double storied, you can have crates in more than one location.
 The fold up metal crates are quick to fold up and can be carried from room to room.
 They are also perfect to transport your puppy in the car.
 Within a week, I found my pups would happily go into their crate whenever they wanted to snooze or when they knew I was on my way out.
-By the time my pups were 10 weeks old, I could leave them in the crate for a few hours to go out in the evening.
-I would come back to find them fast asleep.
+By the time our pups were 10 weeks old, we could leave them for a few hours to go out in the evening.
+We would come back to find them fast asleep.
 No messes in the house, ever.
-Whenever my pups were outside the crate, they were on lead.
+Whenever my pups were outside the crate, they were on a lead.
 After a few weeks, the lead was left trailing.
 Only once the pups were 5 months old, did I remove the lead.
-I “turfed” my older dog out of his crate at the age of 2 when the next puppy came along.
+I “turf” my older dog out of his crate when the next puppy comes along.
+My dogs love their crates.
 I no longer use the crate once my pups grew up (although some dogs will happily sleep in them for their whole lives with the door left open.)
 When left alone, my dogs don’t mess in the house, destroy anything, howl or bark.
 They happily get into the cage at the vet and while in the car, they don’t pace or bark, just lie down or sit quietly.
 All of this great behaviour I put down to crate training.